balanced/www.balancedpayments.com/contents/stripe/faq.md

 ## Payments

+### <a name="funds-availability" href="#funds-availability">After charging a card, how long before I can issue a payout to the seller?</a>

+It takes one business day after charging a card for the money to be available for payout.

 ### <a name="does-stripe-support-ach-debits" href="#does-stripe-support-ach-debits">Does Stripe support ACH debits?</a>

 Yes, they do.
 The product is available in private beta only at the moment, but Stripe is making it available to all Balanced customers right away.